reearth/docs.reearth.io/developer-guide/backend/getting-started.md

 To get started, follow these instructions:

 - Clone the repository to your local machine with `git clone git@github.com:reearth/reearth-backend.git`.
-- Make sure that you have Docker and docker-compose installed.
+- Make sure that you have Docker installed.
 See instructions [here](https://docs.docker.com/get-docker/) and [here](https://docs.docker.com/compose/install/).
-    - For MacOS users, you don't need to install docker-compose manually because it will be also installed together Docker for Mac.
 - For backend developers
     - Make sure that you have Go v1.16 or later.
 See instructions [here](https://golang.org/doc/install).
         - For MacOS users, Installing go with Homebrew is a good option.